 Today, we are a leader in healthcare data management helping hospitals to manage, protect and leverage one of their most strategic assets, their clinical and administrative information.

-Is a Vendor Neutral Archive the answer?
+A Vendor Neutral Archive (VNA) is the First Step

 A Vendor Neutral Archive (VNA) has become synonymous with PACS and the management of medical images.
 The notion of a VNA is to ensure that healthcare organizations 'own' their own medical content - that it's not wholly controlled by the PACS application.
 The challenge for healthcare IT is that the definition of a VNA varies from implementation to implementation, and provider to provider.